fiverbeyond/In-Otter-Words/_posts/2026-5-1-the-lifeboat-metaphor-part-one.md

 Let's have Mr. Hardin describe the metaphor in his own words:

 "Metaphorically, each rich nation amounts to a lifeboat full of comparatively rich people.
 The poor of the world are in other, much more crowded lifeboats.
-Continuously, so te speak, the poor fall out of their lifeboats and swim for a while in the water outside, hoping to be admitted to a rich lifeboat, or in some other way to benefit from the 'goodies' on board."
+Continuously, so to speak, the poor fall out of their lifeboats and swim for a while in the water outside, hoping to be admitted to a rich lifeboat, or in some other way to benefit from the 'goodies' on board."

 Prof. Hardin continues by explaining the catastrophe that awaits from allowing even a small amount of immigration, "We may be tempted to try to live by the Christian ideal of being "our brother's keeper"...
 We take all the needy into our boat, making